-Data extracted in in March 2018
+Data extracted in July 2021

 This article presents an overview of alcohol consumption among the population of the European Union (EU).
 The harmful use of alcohol is determined not only by the volume but also the frequency of drinking.
 The volume of alcohol consumption and the pattern of drinking affect both health and social outcomes.
 In particular, binge drinking on a single occasion is a major public health concern, since it has adverse consequences on an individual's well-being, as well as social and mental behaviour.